spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.

+## 2021-02-18
+### Agenda
+1. @andrewrk: progress report on ast memory layout
+2. @andrewrk: I have to drop everything and work on llvm12 branch

 ## 2021-02-04
 ### Agenda
 1. @andrewrk: progress on ast memory layout / asking for help with zig fmt